An asymptotic Peskun ordering and its application to lifted samplers: Numerical experiments

-We present the other results in \autoref{fig_results_Ising}.
-They are based on 1,000 independent runs of 100,000 iterations for each algorithm and each value of $\mu$ and $\eta$, with burn-ins of 10,000.
+We present the simulation results in \autoref{fig_results_Ising} for \autoref{algo1} with uniform and locally-balanced proposal distributions, and their MH counterparts.
+Locally-balanced samplers use the Barker proposal distribution with $g(x) = x / (1 + x)$.
+For a simulation study such as that conducted here, it would be simply too long to obtain the results for \autoref{algo2} with $\rho_{\nu}^*$ \eqref{eqn_rho_star}.
+The results are based on 1,000 independent runs of 100,000 iterations for each algorithm and each value of $\mu$ and $\eta$, with burn-ins of 10,000.
 For each run, an ESS per iteration is computed for $f(\mathbf{x}, -1) = f(\mathbf{x}, +1) = \sum_i x_i$ and then the results are averaged out.
-This function is proportional to the \textit{magnetisation}.
+This function is proportional to what is called \textit{magnetisation} in a Ising-model framework.
 Monitoring such a statistic is relevant as a quicker variation of its value (leading to a higher ESS) indicates that the whole state-space is explored quicker.

-For the base target (represented by the starting points on the left of the graphs in \autoref{fig_results_Ising}), the mass is concentrated on a manifold of several configurations, which allows for persistent movement for informed samplers.
-The lifted one indeed takes advantage of this; it is approximately 7 times more efficient than its non-lifted counterpart.
-The gap widens as $\eta$ increases; it is approximately 20 and 70 times more efficient when $\eta$ is 3.2 and 10 times larger (i.e.\ when $n$ is 10 and 100 times larger), respectively.
-We observed that the ratio of ESSs increases linearly with $\eta$.
-The non-informed samplers both perform poorly (the lines are on top of each other).
+For the base target (represented by the starting points on the left of the lines in \autoref{fig_results_Ising}), the mass is, as mentioned, concentrated on a subset of many configurations with, on the subset, a mass that does not vary too much from a directional neighbourhood to another.
+The locally-balanced lifted sampler takes advantage of this and induces persistent movement on the subset: it is approximately 7 times more efficient than its MH counterpart.
+The gap widens as $\eta$ increases (\autoref{fig_results_Ising} (a)), a consequence of longer paths that the locally-balanced lifted sampler efficiently follows; it is approximately 20 and 70 times more efficient when $\eta$ is 3.2 and 10 times larger (i.e.\ when $n$ is 10 and 100 times larger), respectively.
+We evaluated that the ratio of ESSs increases linearly with $\eta$, indicating that the locally-balanced lifted sampler scales better than its MH counterpart.
+The samplers with uniform proposal distributions perform poorly (the lines are on top of each other).